-MGT 276 Collective Bargaining (3-0)
+MGT 276 Collective Bargaining (3-0) 3 crs.

 Studies the collective bargaining method preparations and patterns; strategies and tactics of negotiations; and the use of mediators and arbitrators.
+Prerequisite: MGT 265.

-MGT 280 Organizational Behavior (3-0)
+MGT 280 Organizational Behavior (3-0) 3 crs.

 Emphasizes a managerial and interpersonal relations process approach to problem solving, communication and group dynamics.
 Specific treatment is given to managing change, appraisal and reward, solving communication problems, status needs of the work force, understanding individuals, group dynamics and reducing conflict.
+Prerequisite: MGT 111.

-MGT 291 Strategic Management (3-0)
+MGT 291 Problems in Management and Supervision (3-0)

-Provides a logical and strategic integration of management principles with representative supervisory problems found in business firms.
-Analyzes decision-making through the use of case studies, simulation, and directed reading.
-Creates strategic plans for solving management problems.
+Provides the student with a logical integration of management principles with representative supervisory problems found in business firms.
+Emphasizes decision-making throught the use of case problems, simulation and directed reading.
 Prerequisite: MGT 111, MGT 270 and 3 credit hours in MGT or MKT course work, or consent of program coordinator.